fbsql/fbsql/README.md

 ```
 <hr>
 <a id="assign_statements_to_roles"></a>
-<h2>Limit statement availability by role and/or user</h2>
+<h2>Limit statements by role/user</h2>
 <p><i>
-In this chapter we will learn how to limit statement availability by role and/or user by using SET ALLOW STATEMENT statement.
+In this chapter we will learn how to limit statements by role and/or user with SET ALLOW STATEMENT statement.
 </i></p>

 FBSQL supports simple mechanism that helps assign particular SQL statements to specified roles.